dr3fty/source2gen/README.md

 ### Update the Game Definition

-Before building the project in Visual Studio, you will need to update the game define in the file `include\sdk\interfaces\schemasystem\schema.h`.
+Before building the project in Visual Studio, you will need to update the game define in the file `include\Include.h`.
 The current definition is `CSGO2`, which corresponds to the game that this project is used for. \
 Possible options are: `CSGO2`, `SBOX`, `ARTIFACT2`, `ARTIFACT1`, `DOTA2`, `UNDERLORDS`, `DESKJOB`. \
 You can leave it as it is if you would use this project with the CS2 game.